-Lots of different things.
-You can make almost anything with Tunisian crochet.
-From socks to hats, shawls to cardigans.
+Make anything with Tunisian crochet.
+Socks to hats, shawls to cardigans.

 Does Tunisian Crochet Use More Yarn?

-Compared to knitting, Tunisian crochet does use more yarn, along with traditional crochet.
+Compared to knitting, Tunisian crochet uses more yarn, especially when using a bulky yarn weight.

 Is Tunisian Crochet Difficult?

-Not at all!
-You don’t need any experience in knitting or standard crochet.
-So you can learn the Tunisian style even if you’ve never used yarn and a hook or needle together.
+Not!
+You don’t need any experience in knitting or crochet.
+Learn the Tunisian style even if you’ve never used yarn, a hook or needle.